microsoft/pxt-microbit/docs/projects/micro-coin.md

     computeHash() {
         let s = "" + this.index + this.timestamp + this.data + this.previousHash;
         /**
-         * This function takes a strings and hashes it into a number.
+         * This function takes a string and hashes it into a number.
 It simply takes the sum of characters,
          * it's not great but will work for a super-simple example.
          */
         let sum = 0;